-Module: rally.plugins.openstack.scenarios.magnum.k8s_pods
+Module: rally_openstack.task.scenarios.magnum.k8s_pods

 KeystoneBasic.add_and_remove_user_role [Scenario]

 Create a user role add to a user and disassociate.

 • openstack with credentials for admin user and regular users (temporary users can be created via the 'users' context if admin user is specified for the platform).